When I was 27 years old, I paid off the mortgage on my Atlanta condo just two years after I bought it and became 100% debt-free.

 - Restaurant rule: I set a rule to only eat out when it was a social experience with my family and friends.
 No more trips to the drive-thru!

-- Switch cell phone plans: My cell phone bill is as low as $2/month with Xfinity Mobile.
-I paid $60/month with my previous carrier.
+- Switch cell phone plans: My cell phone bill is $25/month with Verizon-owned Visible.
+Unlimited talk, text and data.

 - Compare auto insurance: Pick a few of the major auto insurers and see if you can find the same coverage for a cheaper price.